ng-Classic/ng-classic/aio/content/guide/example-apps-list.md

 ## Working with templates

-These examples demonstrate features of Angular Classictemplates.
+These examples demonstrate features of Angular Classic templates.

 ### Accessibility

 <live-example name="accessibility"></live-example>

-Demonstrates building Angular Classicapplications in a more accessible way.
+Demonstrates building Angular Classic applications in a more accessible way.
 For more information, see [Accessibility](guide/accessibility).

 ### Animations